 Dry henna powder can not stain you.
-To get the stain out of it, it needs to be mixed into a paste.
-Henna powder can be mixed with water, lemon juice or chai (tea water) to make a paste consistency.
-It can then be applied on the body Â with different tools such as plastic cone, bottle with fine tip or a syringe depending on the artists preference and comfort zone.
+To get the stain out of it, henna needs to be mixed into a paste.
+Henna powder can be mixed with water, lemon juice, or chai (tea water) to make a viscous paste.
+It can then be applied to the body with different tools such as a plastic cone, a bottle with a fine tip, or a syringe.
+The tool utilized usually depends on the artist’s preference and comfort zone.

 Once henna is applied to the skin, the dye molecules starts transferring to the top surface of the skin.
 During the process of getting the paste dried on the skin, the dye absorbs and binds itselfÂ to the keratin in the skin.
 A henna pattern then appears on the skin underneath the actual henna paste application.
 The dye color and shade depends on the skin placement, person’s body temperature, after henna henna care and more.
 The initial color of the pattern is light to medium orange, which oxides to dark red and mahogany tones and slowly recedes to finally disappearing completely.
 This whole process takes about 1-2 weeks to complete.

 Henna stain can be enjoyed longer by keeping the pattern away from water and keeping it moisturized as much as possible.
 Natural henna is safe for skin use on all ages including kids and pregnant moms.
 It has become a very popular way of celebrating events such as get together, teen parties, baby showers and more.